ezsystems/commerce-documentation/docs/guide/basket/basket_features/additional_data_in_the_basket_line.md

 ![](../../img/basket_additional_data_1.png)

-To set a different value for the parameter there are 2 possibilities.
+You can set a different value for the parameter using one of these two methods:

-- Override the app/config/parameters.yml file.
+- Override the `app/config/parameters.yml` file.
 - Within "configuration settings" in eCommerce tab in the backend.

 ![](../../img/basket_additional_data_2.png)